aldenparoni/aldenparoni.github.io/essays/software-engineering.md

 ## Coding Standards: Porter Robinson - Blossom
 <img src="../img/porter-robinson-nurture.jpg" class="float-start pe-3 pt-2" width="200px" alt="Porter Robinson Nurture album cover">

 This is probably the saddest happy love song I've ever listened to.
 Porter Robinson's sophomore album _Nurture_ is one of my favorite albums ever.
 I'm dying to get it on vinyl to add to my collection.
-"Blossom" is a deep cut in the record, and in stark contrast to the enchanting folk-inspired synthpop, the song is an acoustic ballad more akin to a lullaby.
+"Blossom" is a deep cut in the record, and in stark contrast to the enchanting folk-inspired synthpop, the song is an acoustic guitar ballad more akin to a lullaby.

 _"Oh, it's not alright, that one day we're all out of time / I'll write you another life, I'm sorry for crying / It's just that I love you / "One day" can't be far enough"_

+"Blossom" is the kind of song I wish I was able to write.
+I don't know if I mentioned this in my previous essays, but when I got my ukulele for my 18th birthday, I spent day and night writing songs.
+Best-case they were cute songs; worst-case they were unbearably corny.
+Nonetheless, during songwriting, I would normally want to stick to the key that I'd decide for a song I'd be working on.
+Keep the chords within the key along with the melody.
+It's sort of like when you're coding, you follow a coding standard to maintain cleanliness and clarity.
+A particular aspect of coding standards that I found to be very important is commenting.
+When other people are looking at your code, it will most likely take them a while to get the gist of what your code does if you don't put comments.

+This semester we worked with JavaScript and its associated coding standard ESLint.
+I found ESLint to be like pitch correction for your code.
+When a singer is in the recording booth, sometimes they may miss a few notes here and there.
+Pitch correction, as the name suggests, manipulates the recorded vocals so that the singer can be on pitch.
+As the singer strays farther off from the right note, the more the pitch correction turns their voice into something robotic.
+Auto-Tune is just an exaggerated form of pitch correction.
+Similarly, ESLint can quickly detect errors or possible errors in your code and offer you quick fixes to those errors.
+ESLint has been very helpful to me throughout this semester.

+## Want a break from the ads?

+As I close out my first full year at UH-Manoa, I take with me the experience and knowledge I gained throughout both semesters.
+Each song I added to my playlist is a memory sealed.
+I've learned so much in ICS 314 in such a short timespan.
+I hope the knowledge I gained here will help me as I continue in my computer science journey.